MikeRogers0/MikeRogersIO/source/blog/2013-02-25-how-use-twitter-oauth-1-1-javascriptjquery.html.md

 /**
  *  Usage:
- *  Send the url you want to access url encoded in the url paramater, for example (This is with JS):
+ *  Send the URL you want to access URL encoded in the URL parameter, for example (This is with JS):
  *  /twitter-proxy.php?url='+encodeURIComponent('statuses/user_timeline.json?screen_name=MikeRogers0&count=2')
 */